donaldmstephan/farspark/README.md

 # farspark

-farspark is a fast and secure standalone server, based on [imgproxy](https://github.com/DarthSim/imgproxy), for resizing, converting, and proxying remote media.
-The main principles of are simplicity, speed, and security. farspark is used with [hubs](https://github.com/mozilla/hubs) in order to proxy and convert shared media assets such as images, videos, and GLTF assets.
-See the [imgproxy documentation](https://github.com/DarthSim/imgproxy/blob/master/README.md) for more details.
+farspark is a fast and secure standalone server, based on [imgproxy](https://github.com/DarthSim/imgproxy), for transforming and proxying remote media.
+The main principles of are simplicity, speed, and security. farspark is used with [hubs](https://github.com/mozilla/hubs) in order to proxy and convert shared media assets such as images, videos, PDF files, and GLTF assets.

 ## Installation